 Reinvention as sexologist

-Lawrence began focusing more on online resources following the failure of her marriage and anesthesiology career, but as she became more and more focused on “autogynephilia” activism, the trans community began to turn on her as well.
+Following these failures in marriage and in anesthesiology, Lawrence began focusing more on online resources.
+As Lawrence became more and more focused on “autogynephilia” activism, the trans community opinion began to turn as well.

-Lawrence and I both ran prominent websites on gender transition, and we began discussing collaboration on a book, to the point that we met in person at her home in 1999.
-Her website at the time contained photographic examples of vaginoplasty results, and I agreed to let her photograph my results provided they were not connected to my name.
+Lawrence and I both ran prominent websites on gender transition, and we began discussing collaboration on a book, to the point that we met in person at Lawrence’s home in 1999.
+Lawrence’s website at the time contained photographic examples of vaginoplasty results, and I agreed to let Lawrence photograph my results provided they were not connected to my name.
 At the end of the photography session, Lawrence came on to me while I was still getting dressed, which I considered inappropriate.
-In a 2003 exposé, Dallas Denny published a similar account of Lawrence doing the same thing to journalist Donna Cartwright.
+In a 2003 exposĂ©, Dallas Denny published a similar account of Lawrence doing the same thing to journalist Donna Cartwright.

 Eventually, Lawrence’s primary source of attention and validation was from “experts” who promoted disease models of gender identity and expression.
 Soon Lawrence was invited to speak at their conventions and publish in journals supportive of disease models.

 Lawrence returned to school to study sexology at the Institute for Advanced Study of Human Sexuality, an unaccredited school in San Francisco.
-That school gave Lawrence a PhD in 2001.
-Lawrence later studied clinical psychology at Argosy University, Seattle, which gave Lawrence a Master’s Degree in 2006.
-Both schools have since ceased operations.
+That school gave Lawrence a doctorate in 2001 shortly before closing permanently.
+Lawrence later studied clinical psychology at Argosy University, Seattle, which gave Lawrence a master’s degree in 2006.
+That school has also ceased operations.

-In 2008, prominent “autogynephilia” activist Paul Vasey brought Lawrence on as an adjunct professor in his psychology department at the University of Lethbridge.
+In 2008, prominent “autogynephilia” activist Paul Vasey brought Lawrence on as an adjunct professor in the psychology department at the University of Lethbridge.

 Lawrence on Bailey (2003)